-- Through the creation of a the Union Community Garden project, Union students, faculty, and staff will join together to grow healthy organic food, learn about the importance of health and nutrition, learn practical hands on skills, and share food with neighbors in need.
+- Through the creation of a the Union Community Garden project, Union students, faculty and staff join together to grow healthy organic food, learn about the importance of health and nutrition, learn practical hands on skills, and share food with neighbors in need.

-- The garden will serve as a springboard for smaller garden plots in lower income communities in Jackson.
-With the first one starting at Hartland Apartments.
+- The garden serves as a springboard for smaller garden plots in lower income communities in Jackson.

 Environmental Stewardship Initiatives: